threadexio/cbundl/README.md

  *      Generated at: XXX XX XXX XXX XX:XX:XX (UTC+XX:XX)
  *
  *
- * Time is an illusion.
-Lunchtime doubly so.
+ * Use a gun.
+And if that don't work...
+ *                                       use more gun.
- *   - The Hitchhiker's Guide to the Galaxy
+ *   - Dr. Dell Conagher
  *
  */